 We foster caring and supportive relationships between faculty and students.
-Absence notifications assist students who have or will miss class due to extenuating circumstances.
-We facilitate communication between a student and their instructor to resolve absence(s) or outstanding coursework.
+Absence notifications provide documentation for students who have or will miss class due to extenuating circumstances.
+We offer guidance on how students can communicate with and their instructor to resolve absences or outstanding coursework.

 Communicate with Your Instructors

 If you are absent from class, you should always notify your instructor of your absence in advance, or as soon as possible.
 In extenuating circumstances, your instructor may ask you to provide documentation for your absence.
 Absence notifications are not an official excuse.
 They are provided on the student’s behalf to explain the circumstances surrounding an absence and to request that the instructor works with the student to complete missed coursework when appropriate.

 We recommend that you work directly with your instructor and campus resources for the following types of absences: